DISTRHO/Cardinal/docs/CARDINAL-MODULES.md

 This is a Cardinal/Rack module of Carla with 2 audio and 8 CV IO.
 Double-click on the panel to show the Carla's own window.

-Note it is required for Carla to be installed on your system in order to show its GUI.
+Note that it is required for Carla to be installed on your system in order to show its GUI.
-This is currently not supported under Windows.
+Cardinal Windows installers ship with their own Carla version, for convenience.
+On Linux and macOS you will need Carla to be installed in their typical locations.

 MIDI input and output are possible with the use of expander modules.